What harmful conditions do the guards have? Harmful production factors

 The list of harmful production factors is very extensive.
 Production factors by profession can vary significantly, both qualitatively and quantitatively.

-2. Chemical- associated with work or potential contact with hazardous substances that pose a threat to life and health if they enter the body, contact with the skin, if inhaled (for example, caustic substances, refined products, synthetic liquids, dyes, fertilizers, hazardous volatile compounds, products combustion, radiation, etc.)
+3. – are associated with work or potential contact with hazardous substances that pose a threat to life and health if ingested, in contact with the skin, or inhaled (for example, caustic substances, petroleum products, synthetic liquids, dyes, fertilizers, hazardous volatile compounds, products combustion, radiation, etc.)– increased likelihood of contact with dangerous microorganisms (bacteria, viruses, fungi) or working with animals and plants that, under certain circumstances, may pose a threat, act as carriers of dangerous diseases, etc.

 The degree and duration of exposure to adverse production factors may vary.